What Are The 3 Ways Buyers Can Lose Their Earnest Money Deposit?

 Earnest money deposits are one of the most critical parts of the home buying process.
 To show a seller that an offer is serious and made in good faith, a prospective homebuyer will include a check with their offer, for typically 1-2% of the purchase price.

-A strong earnest money deposit essentially acts as security and incents the seller to accept an offer and take the home off the market versus waiting for offers from additional prospective buyers.
+A strong earnest money deposit essentially acts as security and incentives the seller to accept an offer and take the home off the market versus waiting for offers from additional prospective buyers.
 The earnest money deposit is typically turned over to the title company after the contract is ratified and is placed in an escrow account until closing.
 If the deal goes as planned, the earnest money deposit is usually applied towards your down payment.

 According to Realtor.com, there are 3 scenarios in which a buyer could end up losing their deposit to the seller.
 A buyer should be aware of these before submitting an offer on a house.